 - This experience would be acceptable if it was gained through employment in government, industry, academia or in public practice.

-Under the Delaware State Board of Accountancy rule, all applicants for permits to practice are required to complete a self-study ethics course and obtain a passing grade of no less than 90% on the examination administered and graded by the American Institute of Certified Public Accountants (AICPA).
+To meet the Delaware CPA ethics exam requirements, candidates are required to complete a self-study ethics course and obtain a passing grade of no less than 90% on the examination administered and graded by the American Institute of Certified Public Accountants (AICPA).
 The course name is Professional Ethics: The American Institute of Certified Public Accountants’ Comprehensive Course (For Licensure) and is found on AICPA’s website.

 License Application Process